-A unique opportunity to purchase a wonderful investment and a splendid period 6 bedroom family home, valuably unlisted, with 32 acres (approx.) - paddocks/pastureland, 47 river frontage with moorings.
+A unique opportunity to purchase a wonderful investment and a splendid period 6 bedroom family home, valuably unlisted, with paddocks/pastureland, river frontage and moorings.
 Set within the heart of this famous period Thameside village and surrounded by countryside noted for its outstanding scenic beauty.

 This is the first time Walliscote Farm has been on the market for 80 years as it has been in the ownership of the Aldridge family since 1937.
 The farm itself is situated on the banks of the River Thames overlooking Pangbourne village and Whitchurch Lock.
 Within easy walking distance to the village centre, shops and train station giving good commuter access to London Paddington.

 The 18th century detached Farmhouse, which has some later additions, together with the adjacent annexe, an 18th century very beautiful detached converted residential barn; The Fowl House, could be combined and used as a single dwelling, subject to local authority planning permission, or used as at the moment, as two family occupation if so desired.

 Both The Farmhouse and The Fowl House annexe are in excellent order throughout and have pretty, sunny gardens enjoying the southerly sun to the rear of the Farmhouse with a raised terrace for summer dining.
 An ancient high red brick wall runs the boundary to Whitchurch High Street and the gardens as a whole enjoy a high degree of privacy.
 There are well-maintained lawns, pretty flower beds and a large brick-laid courtyard between The Fowl House, The Farmhouse and a small paddock.

 The Aldridge family have been careful to retain all the best features of the original 18th century building and it has recently undergone refurbishment throughout and redecoration.